Warm weather across Europe in January breaks temperature records

 Scientists who are analyzing the temperature data are still trying to confirm the specific ways in which climate change is affecting rising temperatures.

-Although they state that the rising temperatures across 2022, and now in January, fit the long-term trend of rising temperatures due to man-made climate change.
+Although they state that the rising temperatures across 2022, and now in January, fits the long-term trend of rising temperatures due to man-made climate change.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.